Understanding Closing Costs When Selling a House in Texas

 Key Insights

-- Texas closing expenses include lender fees, attorney fees, and title insurance premiums among other fees.
+- Texas closing expenses include lender fees, attorney fees, and title insurance premiums, among other fees.

 - While buyers handle loan origination and mortgage payoff fees, Texas sellers typically pay commission fees.